 The Company is required to maintain a Wells Fargo collection account for cash receipts on all of its accounts receivable.
 These amounts are immediately applied to reduce the outstanding amount on the Credit Facility.
 The floating rate for line of credit advances is the sum of daily three month London Inter-Bank Offer Rate ("LIBOR"), which interest rate shall change whenever daily three month LIBOR changes, plus applicable margin.
 Based on the revolving nature of the Company's borrowings and payments, the Company classifies all outstanding amounts as current liabilities.
 The applicable margin varies based on net income and the minimum interest floor is set at \$66,000 each calendar quarter.
-The Company's borrowing rate was 4.0% at each of March 31, 2015 and March 31, 2014.
+The Company's borrowing rate was 4.4% and 4.0% at March 31, 2016 and March 31, 2015, respectively.

 The Company is also required to pay an annual unused line fee of one-quarter of one percent of the daily average of the maximum line amount and 1.5% interest with respect to each letter of credit issued by Wells Fargo.
 These amounts, if any, are also recorded as interest expense by the Company.
-As of March 31, 2015 and March 31, 2014, \$13.0 million and \$13.2 million in borrowings were outstanding, respectively, under the Credit Facility.
-As of March 31, 2015, approximately \$1.4 million was available for additional borrowing.
-Interest expense related to the Credit Facility during the year ended March 31, 2015 was \$0.5 million, which includes \$0.2 million in amortization of deferred financing costs.
-Interest expense related to the Credit Facility during the year ended March 31, 2014 was \$0.7 million, which includes \$0.2 million, which includes \$0.1 million in amortization of deferred financing costs.
+As of March 31, 2016 and March 31, 2015, \$9.5 million and \$13.0 million in borrowings were outstanding, respectively, under the Credit Facility.
+As of March 31,